WeismannS/Cascade/README.md

 - **Scalable**: Spin up as many replica routers as you need
 - **Database Agnostic**: Replica databases can be any SQL database (MySQL, MariaDB, SQLite, etc.) as long as the value types are supported

+## Prerequisites

+The primary PostgreSQL database must have the [wal2json](https://github.com/eulerto/wal2json) extension installed and logical replication enabled.
+See the `main-db/` directory for an example setup.

 ## Quick Start

 The included `docker-compose.yml` provides a complete demo environment with: